Free HSA contribution calculator

 Yes.
 Contributions from your employer — including matching or wellness incentives — count against the same annual maximum, so they reduce how much you can personally add.
 This calculator subtracts the employer amount from your limit automatically.

-Who qualifies for the $1,000 catch-up contribution?
+Who qualifies for the extra $1,000 contribution?

 How much tax does an HSA contribution save?